paszu/3DSRepo/Part-1-(Homebrew).md

 14. Hold down on the D-Pad, then tap the touch screen; this is the recommended button to use for launching menuhax in this guide because it does not interfere with any other functions of tools we will be using
 15. Go back to the main menuhax_manager menu, then press B, followed by Start to exit back into the Homebrew Launcher
 16. Use the Start button to reboot
-17. You can now hold D-Pad down while the system is booting to launch the homebrew menu
+17. You can now hold D-Pad down while the system is booting to launch the Homebrew Launcher